griffithlab/civic-docs/docs/model/evidence/overview.rst

      - Human readable interpretation.
 Free-form text summary of this molecular profile’s potential clinical interpretations.
-This interpretation is the synthesis of all other information about the alteration(s) and its relevance to clinical action and should be the living product of active discussion.
+This interpretation is the synthesis of all other information about the alteration(s) and its clinical relevance and should be the living product of active discussion.
      - In this study of 178 non-small cell lung cancer patients, the appearance of EGFR T790M mutation led to resistance